modio/modio-docs/public/en-us/game-management/monetization/restapi.md

 - Register the user with the marketplace.
 - Create or fetch a wallet for the user in your game.
 - Read balances of the wallet.
+- Read the deficit of a wallet.
+(Note: The deficit refers to any amount the user owes the marketplace in cases where a refund could not be fully processed.)

 ## User Purchases